Nitrokey/nethsm/docs/system-design.md

 The following aspects of the system design, which have changed over the course of the development of NetHSM, are not yet reflected in this document:

 * [Reset to Factory Defaults](#sec-us-rtfd): NetHSM will not be equipped with a physical "Reset Button".
 Instead, the user will be required to initiate and _confirm_ a Reset to Factory Defaults by interacting with a local serial console connected to the unit.
 This feature is not implemented yet.
-* [Encryption Architecture](#sec-dd-ea): The _Device ID_ used as part of [Unattended Boot](#sec-us-ub) is currently hard-coded for development purposes.
+* [Encryption Architecture](#sec-dd-ea): The _Device Key_ used as part of [Unattended Boot](#sec-us-ub) is currently hard-coded for development purposes.
 This will be replaced with a TPM-based solution, the exact details of which are yet to be defined.
 * [Technical Architecture](#sec-dd-ta): **S-TRNG** is not implemented yet and will be replaced by a TPM-based solution, the exact architecture of which is yet to be defined.
 For now **S-Storage** and **S-Platform** are combined in a single subject **S-Kitchen-Sink** and should be separated later.
 * [System Firmware](#sec-dd-ta-sf):
     * _Firmware_ integrity shall be protected by the use of Intel Boot Guard on the platform.
 This feature is not implemented yet.